315+ Telescopes Ranked

 The Zhumell Z114’s optical tube is a 114mm f/3.9 Newtonian reflector with a focal length of 450mm.

 An f/3.9 focal ratio telescope does have a fair amount of coma.
 But I chose to ignore it with this instrument as a 1.25” coma corrector does not currently exist and would cost more than the Z114 itself in any case.
 The good news is that coma is only an issue with the widest possible fields of view and the lowest magnifications.
-When viewing many targets, you’ll tend to want to use more medium magnification anyway.
+When viewing many targets, we’ll tend to want to use more medium magnification anyway.

 Primary and secondary mirror of Z114, a view from inside the optical tube

-View from the inside of Z114’s optical tube. ©Telescopic Watch
+Image 2: View from the inside of Z114’s optical tube. ©Telescopic Watch

 Z114, unlike Zhumell’s own Z100 and most smaller 100mm instruments, can be easily collimated and comes with a parabolic primary mirror that has undergone at least some quality control.
 So it has no trouble providing sharp images of the Moon, planets, and double stars.